An Instrumental Variables Framework to Unite Spatial Confounding Methods: Data application details

 \subsection{Sensitivity analysis for the basis dimension}

 Specifying the dimension of the spatial basis for confounding adjustment presents a bias-variance trade-off.
 A higher-dimensional basis can remove large-scale spatial variation in exposure, potentially isolating unconfounded variation, but at the cost of increased variance. \cite{dominici2004improved} established the theory behind this result in a temporal confounding setting and suggested a bootstrap-based approach for selecting the basis dimension.
-Although selection of the basis dimension used to construct $\ervA_\mathcal{C}$ is beyond the scope of the present work, we believe that the bootstrap procedure of \citet{dominici2004improved} may be readily adapted to our setting.
+Although selection of the basis dimension used to construct $A_C$ is beyond the scope of the present work, we believe that the bootstrap procedure of \citet{dominici2004improved} may be readily adapted to our setting.
 More recently, \cite{keller2020a} proposed choosing the basis dimension for spatial confounding adjustment by fitting a model for the outcome as a function of covariates and the spatial basis, excluding exposure.

-We conducted a sensitivity analysis for the data application restricted to the cutoff value of $9\ \mu\text{g}/\text{m}^3$.
+We conducted a sensitivity analysis for the data application for each cutoff value $c = 6 \mu g/m^3, \ldots, 9 \mu g/m^3$.
 Specifically, we varied the degrees of freedom used in the thin plate spline and Graph Laplacian decompositions to assess how this choice influences the truncated exposure effect estimate.
-For the thin plate spline, we considered degrees of freedom ranging from 4 (the minimum allowable) to 8.
-For the Graph Laplacian, we varied the degrees of freedom from 3 to 7.
-In the main analysis, we selected basis dimensions of 4 and 3 for IV-TPS and IV-GraphLaplacian, respectively, which explained 22\% and 20\% of the variation in exposure.
+For the thin plate spline, we considered degrees of freedom ranging from 4 (the minimum allowable) to 10.
+For the Graph Laplacian, we varied the degrees of freedom from 1 to 10.
+In the main analysis, we selected basis dimensions of 4 and 3 for IV-TPS and IV-GL, respectively, which explained 22\% and 20\% of the variation in exposure.